 1. FolkArt Outdoor Gloss Acrylic Craft Paint Set

 The FolkArt Outdoor Paint can be used in interior and exterior painting, including places like the restroom, porches, and decks.
-Painting porous surfaces like wood require a non-toxic substance, which is why water-based paint like this exists.
+Painting porous surfaces like wood require a non-toxic substance, which is why a water-based paint like this exists.

-What We Like
+What I Like

-- Resistant to fading
+- It is resistant to fading

-What We Don't Like
+What I Don't Like

-- Best for low-traffic areas
+- It's best for low-traffic areas

-- A bit pricey
+- It can be a bit pricey

 2. Wolman 360349 Outdoor Furniture Paint